SmartTokenLabs/TokenScript/doc/design_paper.md

 In today's economy, the difference between the two kinds is getting smaller.
 Goods and services can be investment candidates.
 Typically, old wine is usually purchased as goods but used as an investment asset.
-Even services, like hotel reservation, can be bought wholesales and speculated upon.
-On the other hand, properties like buildings can count towards as goods and services in some cases.
+Even services, like hotel reservations, can be bought wholesale and speculated upon.
+On the other hand, properties like buildings can count towards goods and services in some cases.

-We observe that when purchase happens, the deliverable is often made up of two components: rights and consumables.
+We observe that when a purchase happens, the deliverable is often made up of two components: rights and consumables.

 In the case of purchasing a share of a company, the right to enjoy dividend is the entire delivery.
 There is no consumable component of that purchase.
-In the case of purchasing BigMac, the consumable is the entire delivery.
-There is no rights component of that purchase.
+In the case of purchasing a BigMac, the consumable is the entire delivery.
+There is no rights component to that purchase.
 These are purchases purely for rights and consumables, respectively.